terilios/smartsheet-azure-ai/systems-architecture-design.md

 4. **Real-time Updates**: WebSocket-based communication for immediate feedback
 5. **Security**: Proper authentication and data protection measures
 6. **Configuration**: Environment-based configuration for flexibility and security
+7. **Context Awareness**: Proactive sheet data loading and intelligent context management
+8. **User Experience**: Enhanced AI understanding of user intent and sheet data

+Recent enhancements to the architecture include:

+1. **Enhanced Authentication**: Support for both development mode with default users and production mode with JWT authentication
+2. **Sheet Data Service**: Automatic loading and periodic refreshing of sheet data
+3. **Session Metadata**: Storage of sheet structure and sample data in session metadata
+4. **Improved System Prompt**: Detailed context for the LLM about sheet structure and available operations
+5. **Proactive Data Loading**: Automatic loading of sheet data when a session is created

 This architecture supports the functional requirements outlined in the functional specification while providing a technical foundation that can be extended in future releases.